Berta Cáceres: Family seeks justice

 "We have to denounce who designed the crime, who planned it, who paid for it, and also the people inside the company who promoted the harassment, prosecution, criminalization that lead to her being murdered," Cáceres' daughter, Berta Zuniga Cáceres, told CNN en Español.

 The company denies involvement in the killing or any wrongdoing.
-However none of those arrested appear to be the intellectual authors of this crime, said Carrillo.

-"The family has been asking for an international independent investigation to find the masterminds because there is little confidence in a place as corrupt as Honduras that they will be found and tried."
+"The family has been asking for an international independent investigation to find the masterminds because there is little confidence in a place as corrupt as Honduras that they will be found and tried," says Carillo.

 In a statement to mark the anniversary of Cáceres' killing, Susan Gelman, president of the Goldman Environmental Foundation, described her death as an immeasurable loss to "grassroots activists around the world who stand at the frontlines of climate change and destructive development projects."

-She added that: "We carry on with heavy hearts, filled not with sadness but with determination and what Berta called the best form of resistance: joy."
+She added: "We carry on with heavy hearts, filled not with sadness but with determination and what Berta called the best form of resistance: joy."

-Carrillo says that there's a Honduran saying that Cáceres' family and friends keep repeating: "Berta no murió, se multiplico."
+Carrillo notes that there is a Honduran saying that Cáceres' family and friends keep repeating: "Berta no murió, se multiplico."

 In English the meaning is just as poignant.